 Sources: Ford Motor Company and Georgia Institute of Technology

-The Ford Motor Company Fund and the Georgia Institute of Technology are partnering on the nation’s first conversion of a traditional school bus to a hydraulic hybrid vehicle that runs on recycled biofuel.
-Atlanta Public Schools (APS) donated the bus for the project.
+The Ford Motor Company Fund and the Georgia Institute of Technology are partnering.
+That’s on the nation’s first conversion of a traditional school bus.
+All to a hydraulic hybrid vehicle.
+One that runs on recycled biofuel.
+So Atlanta Public Schools (APS) donated the bus for the project.

-Michael Leamy, Georgia Tech assistant professor of mechanical engineering, and his students have designed and developed the hydraulic hybrid system for the 16-passenger school bus, and its installation is nearly complete.
+Michael Leamy, Georgia Tech assistant professor of mechanical engineering.
+So his students have designed and developed the hydraulic hybrid system.
+That’s for the 16-passenger school bus.
+Moreover, its installation is nearly complete.

-Students at Mary Lin Elementary School are painting “the Green Eco School Bus” green and organizing a drive to collect used cooking oil for processing into biodiesel, a renewable energy source.
+Students at Mary Lin Elementary School are painting “the Green Eco School Bus” green.
+Thereby organizing a drive.
+One to collect used cooking oil.
+All for processing into biodiesel.
+All which is a renewable energy source.

-“Together with Georgia Tech and Atlanta Public Schools, we are taking innovation from the classroom to the community,” said Jim Vella, president, Ford Motor Company Fund and Community Services.
+So working together with Georgia Tech and Atlanta Public Schools.
+Now they are taking innovation from the classroom to the community.
+That’s said by Jim Vella, president, Ford Motor Company Fund and Community Services.
 “This is a noteworthy example of the types of programs we are bringing to Atlanta as part of our new Operation Goodwill partnership with local Ford and Lincoln dealers with the goal of expanding our engagement with this community.”

-This project includes a cost-benefit analysis of a large-scale conversion of a school bus fleet to hydraulic hybrid powertrains designed to recover lost braking energy.
-Leamy said, “We expect our research will lead to cleaner, more efficient school buses that will help school districts like APS significantly reduce fuel costs and greenhouse gas emissions.”
+This project includes a cost-benefit analysis.
+That’s of a large-scale conversion.
+All of a school bus fleet to hydraulic hybrid powertrains.
+Specifically designed to recover lost braking energy.

 Atlanta Public School officials are using the project to educate the next generation about green energy. ”Our students are eager to learn about new ways to care for the environment,” said Brian Mitchell, principal, Mary Lin Elementary.
 “The Green Eco School Bus turns a theoretical concept into a fun and exciting reality that stimulates their learning.”